Logo Icon

 3. The transfer of rights in a negotiable instrument to another party

-4. The act of presenting the cheque to the bank for payment
+4. The Act of presenting the cheque to the bank for payment

 Read About: Preparation for Judiciary Exams with College

 It's important to note that the Negotiable Instruments Act, 1881, has been amended and interpreted through various court decisions, making it essential for you to have a thorough understanding of its provisions and implications.
 The Negotiable Instruments Act, 1881, is a vital piece of legislation in India that governs the use and characteristics of negotiable instruments, such as promissory notes, bills of exchange, and cheques.
-These instruments play a crucial role in commerce and finance, facilitating transactions and financial dealings.
+These instruments are crucial in commerce and finance, facilitating transactions and financial dealings.

 • Ensure that you practice while understanding the provisions.